TinaZhang16/TinaZhang16.github.io/hobbies.md

 <body>

 <div>
-  <p>I love hosting and reciting.
-I like speaking out in front of the public and conveying my voice to everyone.
-But due to the ever-increasing workload of study, I haven’t participated in similar activities for a long time.</p>
+  <p>I love swimming, offering both relaxation and a full-body workout.
+Whether in a pool or open water, it helps me stay active, clear my mind, and enjoy the refreshing feeling of being in the water.</p>
 </div>

 </body>